nfs-ganesha/nfs-ganesha/src/doc/man/rados_grace_tool.rst

 Clear the enforcing flag for the given hosts, meaning that those hosts are now allowing clients to acquire new state.

+**member**

+Test whether the given hosts are members of the cluster.
+Returns an error if any of the hosts are not present in the grace db omap.

 STARTING A NEW CLUSTER
 ======================